A practical way to drive incremental change towards a more ethical and sustainable health system.

-Why teach SusQI
+Why use and teach SusQI

 Integrating environmental sustainability into QI offers a practical way for healthcare staff and students to contribute to building a Net Zero NHS as set out in the Delivering a Net Zero NHS report, while also improving care for patients.

 the latest NMC Standards of Proficiency for Midwives